Joe Sutter: Early life and education

 Sutter was born in Seattle, Washington, and grew up in the vicinity of Boeing's Seattle plant.
-He was of Slovenian descent—his father, Franc Suhadolc (1879–1945) from Dobrova, Slovenia, moved to the US as a gold prospector.
+He was of Slovenian descent; his father, Franc Suhadolc (1879–1945) from Dobrova, Slovenia, moved to the US as a gold prospector.
 Sutter attended the University of Washington and graduated with a bachelor's degree in aeronautical engineering in 1943.

 Career

 In 1940, Sutter took a summer job at Boeing Plant 2 while studying aeronautical engineering at the University of Washington.
 Sutter served as a junior officer aboard the destroyer escort in the U.S. Navy during World War II.

 He was a young U.S. Navy veteran finishing his degree when both Boeing and Douglas offered him jobs.
 Boeing believed in jet aircraft, so he went there.
-Former Boeing executive Jim Albaugh believes Douglas would probably own Boeing today if it went otherwise.
+Former Boeing executive Jim Albaugh believes Douglas would probably own Boeing today if it had gone otherwise.

-At Boeing, Sutter worked on many commercial airplane projects, including the 367-80 "Dash 80", 707, 727 and 737.
+At Boeing, Sutter worked on many commercial airplane projects, including the 367-80 "Dash 80", 707, 727, and 737.
 He eventually became a manager for the new jumbo-sized wide body airplane, the four-engine Boeing 747.
 As chief engineer, he led the 747 design and build team from conception in 1965 to rollout in 1969.
-He would become known as the "father of the 747".
+He became known as the "father of the 747".

 Sutter's final job was as executive vice president for commercial airplane engineering and product development when he retired from Boeing in 1986.

 Later life

 Sutter served on the Rogers Commission, investigating the Space Shuttle Challenger disaster.
 He was also selected as a recipient of the International Air Cargo Association's 2002 Hall of Fame Award and was an engineering sales consultant.
-As of July 2010, he was a member of the Boeing Senior Advisory Group which was studying the alternatives of a clean sheet replacement of the Boeing 737 or a re-engine of the then-current design, the latter ultimately chosen and later marketed as the Boeing 737 MAX.
+As of July 2010, he was a member of the Boeing Senior Advisory Group, which was studying the alternatives of a clean sheet replacement of the Boeing 737 or a re-engine of the then-current design, the latter ultimately chosen and later marketed as the Boeing 737 MAX.
 For decades, he resided in West Seattle.
 In 2011, on his 90th birthday, Boeing's 40-87 building in Everett, WA, the main engineering building for Boeing Commercial Airplanes division, was renamed the Joe Sutter building.
 Sutter died on August 30, 2016, at a hospital in Bremerton, Washington, from complications of pneumonia, at the age of 95.

 He is memorialized by Atlas Air's final 747 (N863GT), the 1,574th and final 747 ever made by the company, via a sticker with a picture of him, the first ever 747, his name, and the words "Forever Incredible".
 Atlas Air took delivery of the aircraft on January 31, 2023.